 Step-by-Step: How to Make the Fruit Roll-Up Ice Cream Hack

-Here’s exactly how I made it — including the little tricks that make it easier.
+Here’s exactly how I made it ,including the little tricks that make it easier.
+Keep in mind, if fifth grader me can pull it off then you can as well :)

 Step 1: Unwrap the Fruit Roll-UpÂ